nui-m/OPENPYXL/README.md

 # OPENPYXL
 Python Code

-#this code does not copy/paste cells from one workbook to another for me.
+#this code does not copy/paste cells from one workbook to another.
 The script does run and produces a list in the Spyder Console of <Cell u'0 - 45'.P7> etc but nothing happening inside the workbooks.
 Python 2.7

     import openpyxl